 - that the best form of pastoral care comes from good classroom teaching

 - that staff are teachers of children rather than subjects

 Please click here for the set change protocols in English, Maths and Science.

-At Gordon’s the curriculum and teaching styles are based on the best of the traditional and the best of the modern methods.
-For example, if you choose to visit a Year 7 Maths lesson at Gordon’s, you will sometimes see students learning their tables!
+At Gordon’s the curriculum and teaching styles are based on the best traditional and modern methods.
+For example, if you choose to visit a Year 7 Maths lesson at Gordon’s, you will sometimes see students learning their tables.
 In English lessons you will sometimes come across classes having spelling tests.
 We use these tried and tested methods for one simple reason - they work!
-However, at the same time we use the best of the more modern methods.
-An example of this is the extensive use of computers which feature in virtually every area of the curriculum.
+However, at the same time you will sometimes see the extensive use of computers, which feature in virtually every area of the curriculum.
 Thus balancing the traditional and the modern in ways that work.

 To help organise their work, students are issued with a special homework diary each term.
 This diary is closely monitored by staff - including the Head Teacher.The diary greatly increases contact between school and parents and helps students to structure their homework more effectively.
 It also enables staff and parents to monitor homework - and check that it is being completed.

 One of the keys to academic success is not only hard work, but also the establishment of good practice.
 One aspect of GCSE is the necessity to do coursework - really a word for extended homework.
 In our experience, the sooner boys and girls can establish the self discipline and habit required for homework, the better their long term chances for success in coping with GCSEs.

 Students have the opportunity to contribute their views on curricular issues in two ways: